The St. Louis Red Stockings 1876 season

 The players

 Eighteen different players appeared in the boxscores found to date for the Red Stockings from 1876.
 Morgan, Redmond, and Dillon were all that remained of the core from 1873, all playing in at least 90 games.
-Art Croft finished his second full season with 91 games.
+Art Croft finished his second full season with the club, appearing in 91 games.

 Player# gamesYears with Reds